NotNite/GDWeave/README.md

 ## Installation

 - Download [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
   - If you're playing on Linux, this needs to be installed in the Wine/Proton prefix.
-Use something like [protontricks](https://github.com/Matoking/protontricks) to run the Windows installer under Proton.
+The loader should prompt you to do it automatically.
 - Download [the latest release](https://github.com/NotNite/GDWeave/releases) and extract it to your game install.
 - Start the game.
   - If you're playing on Linux, add `WINEDLLOVERRIDES="winmm=n,b" %command%` to the Steam launch options.